-The Group retains an economic interest in the Refining business by virtue of its investment in II(J)L. The results of the Refining business are reported within the share of profit/(loss) of associates and joint ventures using the equity accounting method by virtue of the Group's effective control of II(J)L. The Group has no ongoing obligations to fund the Refining business.
+Before its disposal the Group retained an economic interest in the Refining business by virtue of its investment in II(J)L. The results of the Refining business were reported within the share of profit/(loss) of associates and joint ventures using the equity accounting method by virtue of the Group's effective control of II(J)L.